-The A arte Invernizzi gallery will open on Thursday, 19 September 2019 at 6.30 p.m. the exhibition Colloquium: Günter Umberg and the Italian Art.
+The A arte Invernizzi gallery opened on Thursday, 19 September 2019 at 6.30 p.m. the exhibition Colloquium: Günter Umberg and the Italian Art.
 On this occasion, the German artist is also the curator, with an exhibition in which a conceptual dialogue relates his works with those of some of the leading exponents of Italian art in recent decades.
 The exhibition is designed as a walk-through space where the works enter into a relationship with their setting, by virtue of the physical value of the actual paint that forms them.

-A volume with an essay by Paolo Bolpagni will be published on the occasion of the exhibition.
+A volume with an essay by Paolo Bolpagni has been published on the occasion of the exhibition.
 The essay is the outcome of a long conversation with the artist, exploring the links between Günter Umberg's powerful monochromes, which are on display in the exhibition spaces, and the works of Rodolfo Aricò, Carlo Ciussi, Gianni Colombo, Dadamaino, Riccardo De Marchi, Piero Dorazio, Lucio Fontana, Mario Nigro, Angelo Savelli, Salvatore Scarpitta, Nelio Sonego and Emilio Vedova, with the aim of establishing visual and conceptual cross-references.